maelys-mcardle/snowflake/snowflake/docs/README.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
 10   VAR        BANK LITERAL    Stores LITERAL in BANK.
-Type is inferred.
+                                Type is inferred: depending on the
+                                literal it is stored as an integer, float, or string.
 11   BLN        BANK LITERAL    Stores LITERAL into BANK as a boolean.
 12   INT        BANK LITERAL    Stores LITERAL into BANK as an integer.
 13   FLT        BANK LITERAL    Stores LITERAL into BANK as a float.